How is a Microprocessor Different from an Integrated Circuit?

 What is a Microprocessor?

-A microprocessor is the central processing unit of a computer or digital device that performs arithmetic and logic operations that make computer processing possible.
-In other words, a microprocessor is the brains of a computer, designed to perform calculations, store and retrieve data, and perform control functions.
+A microprocessor is the central processing unit of a computer or digital device that performs arithmetic and logic operations, enabling computer processing.
+A microprocessor is the brain of a computer, designed to perform calculations, store and retrieve data, and perform control functions.

 The World Before Microprocessors

-Before microprocessors, computers stored operational programs.
+Before microprocessors, computers stored programs in memory.
 They used relays, vacuum tubes, transistors, and integrated circuits of varying sizes.
-Microprocessors revolutionized personal computing by making devices more accessible and compact.Ā
+Microprocessors revolutionized personal computing by making devices more accessible and compact.

 How Do Microprocessors Work?

 A microprocessor chip will have an address bus, a data bus, an RD, a WR, a clock line, and a reset line.
 The address bus is a map that tells the microprocessor where to find or store data in memory.
-It can handle different amounts of data, ranging from 8 to 64 bits.
+It can handle data lengths ranging from 8 to 64 bits.
 The data bus can also handle 8 to 64 bits of data, and it serves as a pathway for this data to mo to and from the memory.

-The microprocessor uses read (RD) and write (WR) lines to communicate with the memory, telling it whether to save data (write) or provide data (read).
-A clock line acts like a timekeeper, sending out regular pulses that keep everything in sync and on schedule.
+The microprocessor uses read (RD) and write (WR) lines to communicate with the memory, indicating whether to write data (WR) or read data (RD).
+A clock line acts as a timekeeper, sending regular pulses to keep everything in sync and on schedule.
 Lastly, the reset line functions similarly to a restart button, resetting the program counter to zero (or another starting point) and restarting the processing.

 Microprocessor Examples

-RISC microprocessors contain simple instruction sets and can execute multiple instructions at once.
-RISC processors were designed to overcome some of the shortcomings of CISC and are commonly used in smart phones and tablets.
+RISC microprocessors have simple instruction sets and can execute multiple instructions simultaneously.
+RISC processors were designed to overcome some of CISC's shortcomings and are commonly used in smartphones and tablets

-ASIC microprocessors are smaller than others and use less power while processing at high speeds.
-They are customized chips and are used for specific applications.
+ASIC microprocessors are smaller and use less power while operating at high speeds.
+They are customized chips and are used for specific applications

 What are Integrated Circuits?